komastudios/android-gamesdk/GameActivity/README.md

 ## Build the GameActivity AAR from sources

-Use the script to build the GameActivity AAR and inject the C++ source files.

-* `cd GameActivity && ./build.sh`

-> Note that this is a temporary workaround (in the future, running `./gradlew :GameActivity:assembleRelease` should be enough).
+From the `gamesdk` directory:

+* `./gradlew packageLocalZip -Plibraries=game_activity`

-The AAR is outputed in `out/outputs/aar/GameActivity.aar` (`out` directory being where you cloned the Android Game SDK).
+The AAR is output in the `package` directory.
 It contains GameActivity, both the Java class and its C++ implementation, and the "android_native_app_glue" library.

 ## Integrate GameActivity AAR to your build